erikraft/Drop/VS Code Extension/erikraft-drop/README.md

 This extension embeds the [ErikrafT Drop](https://github.com/erikraft/Drop) web app inside a VS Code WebView.
 All sharing features are available from within your code editor.

-> Inspired by AirDrop, Snapdrop and PairDrop and rebuilt for the modern cross-platform web.
+> Inspired by AirDrop, Snapdrop and ErikrafT Drop and rebuilt for the modern cross-platform web.

 ---